Summary

 Do you have to react?

 Absolutely.
-In fact, it's mandatory.
+It's mandatory.
 You have a 30-day window to commence cooperation.

 What should your next steps be?